Hallelujah78/cypress-course/README.md

 - Course available [here](https://www.youtube.com/watch?v=u8vMu7viCm8 "Click to view a course on testing javascript with cypress tutorial on YouTube")

+- documentation, examples, references, tutorials, real-world app example for Cypress seem extremely good and should be checked out

 ---

 ## Why Cypress?